chazzox/chazzox/README.md

 ## What I'm currently working on:
 - Hydrova: Reddit is slow, so im speeding it up a little.
 Hydrova is a compelte rewrite of the reddit frontend using gatsby and typescript

+- virtuoso-tree: This is a typscript libary im working on for Hydrova, its similar to [react-vtree](https://github.com/Lodin/react-vtree) but uses a different virtualisation libary and aims to have a cleaner codebase and to be easier for devs to understand.

 ## What I'm learning:

 - React and Svelte.
 Will probably be taking a look into swift and java soon